hanasusak/cDriver/README.md

 Current version is a *Beta* version.
 We will regularly improve this package based on a users comments.

-Manuscript for cDriver is in preparation, and as soon it is online available we will provide a link.
+Manuscript for cDriver is in submition process, and we have preprent at bioRxiv: http://biorxiv.org/content/early/2017/04/13/059360.

 # Installation from R